OrlandoLopezW/rabbit-with-easyNetQ/README.md

 # EasyNetQ
-Sample code for EasyNetQ and RabbitMQ course.
+Sample code for EasyNetQ and RabbitMQ.
+Simple demos